apache/incubator-pegasus-website/_community/proposal.md

 protocol for strong consistency and RocksDB as the underlying storage engine.

-We propose to contribute the Pegasus codebase and associated artifacts (e.g. documentation, web-site content etc.) to the Apache Software Foundation, and aim to build an open community around Pegasus’s continued development in the ‘Apache Way’.
+We propose to contribute the Pegasus codebase and associated artifacts (e.g, documentation, website content etc.) to the Apache Software Foundation, and aim to build an open community around Pegasus’s continued development in the "Apache Way".

 ## Background

-HBase used to be the only large scale KV store solution in XiaoMi until Pegasus came out in 2015 to solve the problem of high latency of HBase because of its Java GC and RPC overhead of the underlying distributed filesystem.
+HBase was recognized as the only large-scale KV store solution in XiaoMi until Pegasus came out in 2015 to solve the problem of high latency of HBase because of its Java GC and RPC overhead of the underlying distributed filesystem.

 Pegasus targets to fill the gap between Redis and HBase.
 As the former is in-memory, low latency, but does not provide a strong-consistency guarantee.
-And unlike the latter, Pegasus is entirely written in C++ and its write path relies merely on the local filesystem.
+And unlike the latter, Pegasus is entirely written in C++ and its write-path relies merely on the local filesystem.

-Apart from the performance requirements, we also need the ability of our storage system to ensure multiple-level data safety and support fast data migration between data centers, automatic load balancing, and online partition split.
+Apart from the performance requirements, we also need a storage system to ensure multiple-level data safety and support fast data migration between data centers, automatic load balancing, and online partition split.

-After investigating the existing storage systems in the open-source world, we could hardly find a suitable solution to satisfy all the requirements.
+After investigating the existing storage systems in the open source world, we could hardly find a suitable solution to satisfy all the requirements.
 So the journey of Pegasus begins.